Prince Iulon of Georgia: Rebellion, arrest, and exile

 The Russian government eventually prevented both David and Iulon from acceding to the throne and decided the Georgian question in favor of outright annexation of the kingdom to the Russian Empire.
 The Russian commander in Georgia, General Ivan Lazarev, requested that all the members of the royal house should assemble and remain in Tbilisi.
 In April 1801, Iulon and his younger brother, Parnaoz, defied the order and retired to western Georgia, to the court of their sisterly nephew, King Solomon II of Imereti, who had upheld Iulon's claim to the throne of Kartli and Kakheti.
 Iulon was also in touch with his younger brother, Alexander, who had fled to Dagestan in defiance of the Russian regime.
 In June 1802, Fath-Ali Shah Qajar of Iran recognized Iulon on the Georgian throne in a decree sent to Solomon II.
 On 25 July 1802 the leading nobles of Kakheti issued a proclamation calling upon the people to recognize Iulon as king.
 The Russians responded to the discontent with a wave of arrests and deportations.

 In May 1804, the Georgian and Ossetian highlanders rose in rebellion against the Russian rule.
 Iulon, his son Leon, and brother Parnaoz were invited to lead the movement, but the princes failed to make their way to the rebellious areas and fell back to Imereti.
 A Russian detachment, commanded by Captain Novitsky and guided by the Georgian prince Giorgi Amirejibi, hurried from Tskhinvali and surprised Iulon's sleeping men at the Imeretian border.
 In a brief skirmish on 24 June 1804, Iulon was captured, barely escaping death, and sent in custody to Tbilisi.
 Leon and Parnaoz fled to the Iranian-controlled territory.
 On 4 April 1805, Iulon and his family were escorted to their exile to Tula.
 The governor of Tula, Ivanov, was instructed in a secret letter by the tsar Alexander I to keep him informed about Iulon's life on a weekly basis.
 Later, Iulon was allowed to settle in St. Petersburg.
 His last years were marred by the grievances over the involvement of his eldest son, Leon, in an anti-Russian rebellion of the Ossetians in 1810.
 In vain Iulon tried to secure the safe surrender of his rebellious son, who was eventually murdered by the Lesgian brigands in 1812.
 Iulon outlived him by four years and died of stroke in 1816.
 He was buried at the Alexander Nevsky Monastery.

 Family

-Iulon married in 1785 Salome (1766–1827), daughter of Prince Revaz Amilakhvari.
+Iulon married in 1785 Princess Salome Amilakhvari (1766–1827), daughter of Prince Revaz Amilakhvari.
 Of the couple's five sons and four daughters, only four children survived into adulthood and none of them had issue.